Your lease is a formal written contract between you and us which sets out your rights of ownership.

 We are responsible for setting and monitoring your local communal services.
 If you have any queries about the management of your property or block, please contact us on 020 8319 8870 or using our online form.

-The administration of your service charge is managed centrally by our Service Charge Team at Family Mosaic.
+The administration of your service charge is managed centrally by our Service Charge Team at Peabody.

 The Leasehold Reform Housing and Urban Development Act 1993 and the Commonhold and Leasehold Reform Act 2002 give you the right, in certain circumstances, to buy the freehold of your property, but with certain conditions attached.
 For more information on this and other leasehold issues, please visit the Leasehold Advisory Service.